seannns/uni-notes/IFB103/Design Presentation.md

 Starting with the low fidelity prototype, much of the feedback was related to accessibility, reachability, and vague functionality.
 While the overall feedback was generally positive, users felt button locations were poor and also expressed distaste at the complete reliance on gestures as opposed to navigation buttons to go back and forth.
 Finally, this education screen also used a searchbar to find drinks.
 A user brought up that a filter would be far more effective and intuitive for people perhaps not versed with the types of coffee.
 As for the social screens, the main user feedback was unclear continuity screen-to-screen.

+Going into a medium fidelity prototype, we worked on colour choices while also iterating on the received feedback.
+Navigation buttons were added throughout,

 ### A compelling close to your presentation.

 Sure, you could keep going to the same cafe you've been going to for the last 5 years, alone, by yourself.
 Or, you could try out Cuppa and find one that might not only excite your tastebuds, but also let you socialise and maybe learn something about the barista process along the way.
 All together in one app.
 Furthermore, one user expressed that they felt the instructions on the education screen were small, even for the intended device - an iPhone 13 Pro Max.
 They also felt this screen lacked